 The TEA bell provides three 60-minute periods a week during which students are immersed in numerous opportunities to advance their learning through personalized, individualized, experiential activities.
 The activities include blended learning, field trips, speakers, professional interaction with alumnae, expansion of coursework in the “regular” schedule, and a number of other possibilities.

 Mercy McAuley’s schedule provides students with the opportunity to enhance our core subjects with a wide range of electives.
-A full listing of all course descriptions can be found HERE.

 Other special components of the schedule include: